RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD718XX/imx8-patches/v4.9.136-stable-03_12_2018/README.md

 Patch 0021 allows user to specify the HW run level (RUN, IDLE, SUSPEND) specific voltages for DVS bucks.

+Patch 0027 fixes format of default HW run level voltages which are used when the voltages are not given from device-tree.

-This patch series was created on top of linux-stabe tree tag 2.9.136 on November 19th 2018.
+This patch series was created on top of linux-stabe tree tag 2.9.136 on December 03rd 2018.

-UPDATE: 03.12.2018 - Added patch 27 to the folder.
-Patch 27 is a fix for the default DVS voltage setting for RUN, IDLE, SUSPEND HW states.
-Defaults when DVS voltage levels are not given from device-tree were wrongly coded.
-Added patch 27 fixes this.

 Please contact matti.vaittinen@fi.rohmeurope.com if you have problems with the patches.